PLDI 2025

 Mon 16 - Fri 20 June 2025 Seoul, South Korea

 Quantization consists of replacing the original data types used to represent the weights of neural networks with less resource-intensive data types.
-Much work has been done on quantization, however, existing methods that provide guarantees simply give error bounds on the difference between the original and reduced precision.
+While considerable research has focused on quantization, most existing methods that offer theoretical guarantees do so by providing error bounds on the difference between the original and reduced precision models.

 Mon 16 Jun